The minimum things you can do to avoid food poisoning are:

 Certain tips to avoid food poisoning include:

-- Don’t let your fridge or freezer to gain temperature and don’t let them turn off.
+- Don’t let your fridge or freezer to gain temperature.
+Also, don’t let them turn off.
 Once the food in it gets warmer, the chances of bacterial growth enhance a lot!

 - Get food home quickly or consume where cooked, so that there is minimum time for the bacteria to proliferate in it